What is Med Revue?

 MedRevue is one of JCUMSA’s biggest events.
 It is an exciting sketch comedy night, and one of JCUMSA’s only theatrical outlets.
 From week one, the MedRevue convenors are well on their way to writing skits, casting talent and gathering resources for the big one-night only event in September, held usually in the George Kneipp Theatre at the JCU Townsville campus.
 With no limit to creative freedom each year the stakes keep rising to deliver a new batch of material bound to leave the audience in tears.

 With involvement from all years and many, many months of preparation, this is one night you cannot miss.
+Click on this link to view a compiled playlist of past JCUMSA Med Revue trailers to get a taste of the show.

 Med Revue 2019 Gallery